INNOVATIVE TECHNOLOGIES OF GEOINFORMATION SUPPORT FOR MAPPING OF AREA OBJECTS IN THE ARCTIC USING NON-CONTACT METHODS

 Authors: S. V. Vlasenko

-Direction: Informatics and Computer Technologies
+Direction: Informatics, Computer Technologies And Control

 View full article